8bitbuddhist/markdown-novel-template/Readme.md

   - E01_Appendix.md
   - E02_Epilogue.md
   - etc.

-- The `Notes` folder is for any content that you don't want included in the final draft.
+The `notes` folder is for any content that you don't want included in the final draft.
 Use this folder to store research, storyboards, images, etc. You can structure this folder however you want.

 **Note:** You don’t need a Title Page or Table of Contents.
 These are automatically generated for you!